10 Steps to Effective Couples Communication

 How can you make discussions with your partner more productive?

-From about the age of about two, people start earnestly practicing the skills of persuasion and debate.
+From the age of about 2, people start earnestly practicing the skills of persuasion and debate.
 Of course, our earliest oral arguments are typically sentences of just a single word or two.
 Hearing the plaintive “Noooooo” or the emphatic, “MINE” issued at full volume by a toddler can be quite jarring in its intensity and passion.

 Unfortunately, some of us grow up in homes where we learn that a loud voice and unshaking commitment to a position can win the war.
 Some children are more than willing to “hold their breath until they turn blue.”
 Parents fret and give in just to keep the peace.
 Other children may grow up in homes where their opinions and desires are given no consideration and they take the position of “one down” as adults, not expecting others to acknowledge their wishes.

 In a perfect world, we would all learn early that “give and take” communication can be much more productive than trying to unilaterally stake claims without taking others’ feedback into consideration.
 Diplomacy is a skill that is well worth learning.
 The need of diplomacy isn’t felt just in international relations; it’s also highly valuable in “domestic relations,” including your own personal nearest and dearest relationships, as well.